fluxninja/aperture/docs/content/get-started/blueprints.md

 and instructions on installing jsonnet dependencies with the help of a [jsonnet bundler][jb].

-The Blueprint Generator (used to generate policy files from Blueprints) also depends on Python 3.8+ and [jsonnet][go-jsonnet].
+The Blueprint Generator (used to generate Policy files from Blueprints) also depends on Python 3.8+ and [jsonnet][go-jsonnet].

 [aperture-blueprints]: https://github.com/fluxninja/aperture-blueprints